Protecting Your Land Use Rights

-- Specific requirements as to the type of buildings allowed
+- Restrictions or specifications related to the categories or nature of the buildings allowed

-Contact us to learn more about how we can protect you through an eviction.
+Contact us to learn more about how we can protect your specific issues related to land use and zoning.
 We are here to answer any questions you have and to help you understand your options.

 Zoning ordinances must be reasonable and based on the general concept that a municipality has a need to promote the good of the entire community in accordance with a comprehensive plan.

 In New Jersey, each municipality has one or more boards (typically a planning and a zoning board, or, in some communities, a joint land use board) that hear appeals from landowners to allow departures from the zoning ordinance, called a “variance.”
 The standards for granting a variance are set up in the New Jersey statutes, and any applicant must show good reasons to obtain the variance.

 Given the complexity of zoning law and the unique requirements necessary to establish the need for a variance or even a standard site plan, you should seek legal counsel before proceeding.